 You’re probably not getting paid as much as you think.

 Think of how many weeks you work (you can take out summers and holidays) on average per school year.
 How many hours do you work per week?
 Do you come in early, stay late for bus duty, grade papers and decorate the classroom on the weekends?
 Are you asked to stay late for Back to School nights, carnivals, parent-teacher conferences?
 How much do you work during your summers/holidays off?

 Let’s say you work 39 weeks out of the year, with an average of 60 hours per week.
 That’s 2,340 hours you work annually.
 If your salary is $55,000, you’re getting paid $23 per hour.
 We’ll call teaching Job A. If you left for another position, let’s say Job B, would you make more hourly?
 If the salary is still $55,000 at Job B, but you work 8-hour shifts x 5 days a week, that equals 2,080 hours.
 In that case, the new wage is $26 an hour at Job B.

 Here’s what struck me after I left: I could do so much with the 260 hours I regained if I took Job B. I could spend more time with my loved ones and enjoy life more.
 Or I could build additional income or start a passion project I’d been putting off.
 That leads me to the next point:

-It’s easier to supplement your salary with other opportunities when you have work-life balance.
+It’s easier to supplement your teacher’s salary with other opportunities when you have work-life balance.

 After I left the classroom for a job as an educational consultant, I got a little stir crazy.
-I was used to working long hours.
+I was used to working long hours and happy to take a pay cut for my sanity.
 This particular job gave me SO MUCH free time that within a few months, I already felt comfortable branching out and starting a few passion projects.
 I began my TPT store for primary resources, Kitten Approved Curriculum.